Wei21-coder/Wei21-coder.github.io/_pages/about.md

 News
 ======
-- Our paper [Preference robust state-dependent distortion risk measure on act space and its application in optimal decision making](https://link.springer.com/article/10.1007/s10287-023-00475-x) has published online on Oct 05, 2023.
+- Our paper ["Preference robust state-dependent distortion risk measure on act space and its application in optimal decision making"](https://link.springer.com/article/10.1007/s10287-023-00475-x) has published online on Oct 05, 2023.

 Contacts
 ======